mobizt/Firebase-ESP8266/src/README.md

 Call [FirebaseData object].jsonData will return the JSON string value of payload returned from server.

+Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.

 ```C++
 bool setJSON(FirebaseData &dataObj, const String &path, const String &jsonString);
 ```